miekg/caddy-prometheus/README.md

 There are currently two optional parameters that can be used:

   - **address** - the address where the metrics are exposed, the default is `localhost:9180`
-  - **hostname** - the hostname that the metrics are generated for, this defaults to your specified hostname
+  - **hostname** - the `host` parameter that can be found in the exported metrics, this defaults to the label specified for the server block

 The metrics path is fixed to `/metrics`.